-- F. Library books - G. Tuition fees - H. Work study students - I. Business & Industry Credentials (Object Code 351) - 5) Career and Technical Student Organizations (CTSOs) Activities: The State Board of Education is committed to assisting with the financial support of Career and Technical student organizations.
+- iii.
+Funds may be used to transport students to a testing center to take a credential assessment. - 5) Career and Technical Student Organizations (CTSOs) Activities: The State Board of Education is committed to assisting with the financial support of Career and Technical student organizations.
 State CTE funds may be used to support Career and Technical student organization activities as outlined below: - A. Stipends for CTE teachers serving as a CTSO Advisor.
 The maximum allowable amount of the stipend is \$500 per advisor per year, for CTSOs defined on the NC CTE website as a recognized CTSO.
-For further guidance, please see Appendix Q. - B. Career and Technical Student Organization Items Required for Competition: To cover the cost of supporting career and technical student organizations, including student preparation for and participation in technical skills competition aligned with career and technical education program standards and curricula.
+For further guidance, please see Appendix K. - B. Career and Technical Student Organization Items Required for Competition: To cover the cost of supporting career and technical student organizations, including student preparation for and participation in technical skills competition aligned with career and technical education program standards and curricula.
 CTSO jackets used for competitive events may be purchased with these funds provided they remain the property of the LEA and controls are in place to monitor any such purchases.
 It remains advisable to use local funds when possible for such purchases.
-CTSO membership fees may not be paid from this fund source. - C. Regional and State Participation (Local policy may be more restrictive.) - i.
+Affiliate CTSO membership fees are allowable from this fund source.
+LEA should use Object Code 411 for affiliate CTSO membership fees.
+Individual CTSO membership fees may not be paid from this fund source. - C. Regional and State Participation (Local policy may be more restrictive.) - i.
 Substitute Teacher Pay: To free Career and Technical student organization advisors to supervise students at state-approved student organization activities held on a regional or statewide basis. - ii.
-Staff Travel, Subsistence and Registration Fees: To be paid to Career and Technical student organization advisors for expenses incurred during the performance of official duties at state-approved student organization activities held on a regional or statewide basis. - CTSOs must be supervised by at least one qualified/licensed Career and Technical Education teacher who must function as the advisor(s) of record throughout the year.
-Supervision includes being present and an active advisor at state and/or national CTSO events when a chapter participates in these events.
-(Reference - Fiscal and Policy Guide page 21, Section I) - 2.
-Expenses for chaperones (in addition to CTSO Advisor(s)), necessary to comply with local board policies for supervision of students, may be paid from CTE funds when those chaperones are supervising CTE students at state or national CTSO events.
+Staff Travel, Subsistence and Registration Fees: To be paid to Career and Technical student organization advisors for expenses incurred during the performance of official duties at state-approved student organization activities held on a regional or statewide basis. - 1.
+CTSOs must be supervised by at least one qualified/licensed Career and Technical Education teacher who must function as the advisor(s) of record throughout the year.
+Supervision includes being present and an active advisor at state and/or national CTSO competition and events when a chapter participates in these events. - 2.
+Expenses for chaperones (in addition to CTSO Advisor(s)), necessary to comply with local board policies for supervision of students, may be paid from CTE funds when those chaperones are supervising CTE students at state or national CTSO competition and events.
 Chaperones should be other CTE personnel or, when CTE personnel are not available, other school system personnel.
 Non-school system personnel may not be paid from CTE funds to chaperone students.
 Non-school personnel expenses may be paid from other sources per local guidelines and policies. - iii.
-Student Travel, Hotel, And Registration Fees: To be paid for costs incurred for student registration and for transporting CTE students to and from regional and state CTSO competition, or for students who are state officer candidates, or for students serving as state officers if support is not currently provided by the state Career Technical Student Organization.
+Student Travel, Hotel, And Registration Fees: To be paid for costs incurred for student registration and for transporting CTE students to and from regional and state CTSO competition and events, or for students who are state officer candidates, or for students serving as state officers if support is not currently provided by the state Career Technical Student Organization.
 If conference requires an overnight stay, student hotel may be paid from these funds.
 Meals may not be paid from this fund source.
-Please see appendix R for more information regarding current levels of support for officers.
+Please see Appendix L for more information regarding current levels of support for officers.